Samsung WA50R5400AV Washer Unbalanced & Lid Stuck on Lock — Fix

 Multimeter Digital Voltage Tester

 When troubleshooting an unbalanced washer and stuck lid lock, you’ll need to test the door lock switch and lid latch assembly for continuity and proper voltage.
-A quality multimeter helps diagnose electrical issues with the locking mechanism before ordering replacement parts.
+A quality multimeter is essential for diagnosing electrical issues with the locking mechanism before ordering replacement parts.
 Check current pricing on Amazon.

 Samsung Washer Door Lock Assembly WA50R5400AV

-The stuck lid lock issue on this Samsung model is often caused by a faulty door latch assembly that prevents the lid from opening properly.
-This OEM replacement part directly fixes the locking mechanism and restores normal washer operation.
+The stuck lid lock issue on this Samsung model is often due to a faulty door latch assembly that prevents the lid from opening properly.
+This OEM replacement part directly addresses the locking mechanism and restores normal washer operation.
 Check current pricing on Amazon.

 Socket Wrench Set with Extension Bars

-Removing the washer drum and suspension components to address unbalanced drum issues requires various socket sizes for bolts and fasteners throughout the appliance.
-A comprehensive socket set ensures you have the correct tools to safely disassemble and reassemble your washer.
+Removing the washer drum and suspension components to resolve unbalanced drum issues requires a variety of socket sizes for bolts and fasteners throughout the appliance.
+A comprehensive socket set ensures you have the right tools for safely disassembling and reassembling your washer.
 Check current pricing on Amazon.

 The Door Lock Assembly That Actually Frees a Stuck WA50R5400AV Lid